ifreund/rundird/README.md

 A simple daemon and PAM module providing the XDG_RUNTIME_DIR of the [freedesktop.org base directory spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

-*Note: this software is considered to be experimental and unstable, use at your own risk*

 ## Building

-rundird depends on [zig](https://ziglang.org) 0.7.0 and PAM.
-To build and install the daemon to `/usr/`:
+rundird depends on [zig](https://ziglang.org) 0.7 and PAM.
+To build and install the daemon to `/usr` run:

 ```
-zig build -Drelease-safe=true --prefix /usr/ install
+zig build -Drelease-safe --prefix /usr install
 ```

 ## PAM configuration